R-unic/tether/README.md

 # Tether
-A message-based networking solution for Roblox with automatic binary serialization.
+A message-based networking solution for Roblox with automatic binary serialization and type validation.

 > [!CAUTION]
 > Depends on `rbxts-transformer-flamework`!